Growing Carrots in Home Gardens

 There’s nothing quite like the sweet, juicy crunch of a carrot straight out of the ground.
 Something in the flavor disappears after the carrot has been out of the earth for more than an hour or two.

 Carrots (Daucus Carrota var. sativus) were domesticated in or around Afghanistan.
 Carrots common to Asia have purple, pink, or red skins, with yellow or orange cores.
-The deep orange carrots in the west were developed by Dutch breeders in the 17th century.

 Carrots are biennial plants, grown as annuals.
 The first year, they store energy in their roots.
 Then the next spring, they leaf out quickly and send up a flower stalk.